 The Mangakino Lakefront to Whakamaru Dam is one of the best sections of the Waikato River Trails.
-An easy Grade 2, the 13km-long trail winds right up to the Whakamaru Dam, where you will find a nicely located café.
+An intermediate Grade 3, the 13km-long trail winds right up to the Whakamaru Dam, where you will find a nicely located café.

 Whakamaru Dam to Atiamuri

 Riding this 25km section of the trail will reveal some of the best scenery of the entire ride.
 The trail has recently been upgraded to Grade 3.
 The trail ends (or starts) at a small parking area beside Ongaroto Road, only 100 metres from State Highway 1.